Next-generation global gravitational-wave detector network: Impact of detector orientation on compact binary coalescence and stochastic gravitational-wave background searches: CBC Searches

 As an alternative, we use the single template model from \texttt{PyCBC Inference}~\cite{Biwer:2018, pycbc:2024}.
 It is only for extrinsic parameter estimation, which increases the speed by avoiding waveform generations while computing likelihoods.
 A single reference signal with fixed intrinsic parameters is generated.
 The likelihoods are precalculated up to constant factors which vary with the extrinsic parameters.
-This method is useful when the intrinsic parameters of a signal are known.
-For our goal of comparing the sky localization of different detector networks, this assumption is justified~\cite{Singer:2015}.
-The extrinsic parameters that are sampled are the luminosity distance~$d_L$, inclination angle~$\iota$, right ascension~$\alpha$, declination~$\delta$, polarization~$\psi$, coalescence phase~$\phi_c$ and coalescence time~$t_c$.
+This method relies on the fact that the posteriors of intrinsic and extrinsic parameters largely decouple for nonprecessing CBCs~\cite{OShaughnessy:2013,Singer:2015,Islam:2022}.
+For the purpose of comparing the sky localization and distance measurement of different detector networks, we assume the intrinsic parameters of a signal are known, which is analogous to the SNR time series used for \texttt{Bayestar}~\cite{Singer:2015}.
+However, neglecting the weak correlations between intrinsic and extrinsic parameters could lead to a slight underestimation of the uncertainties in the extrinsic parameters~\cite{Duverne:2023}.
+The extrinsic parameters that are sampled are the luminosity distance~$d_L$, inclination angle~$\iota$, right ascension~$\alpha$, declination~$\delta$, polarization~$\psi$, coalescence phase~$\phi_c$, and coalescence time~$t_c$.
 Sampling of the parameter space is done using the \texttt{dynesty}~\cite{Dynesty:2020} sampler, a nested sampling algorithm.
 We assume standard isotropic priors for the sky location and the orientation angles of the source.
 Although the next-generation detectors will be sensitive to GW down to 5 Hz or even below, here we start the inference analysis at 15 Hz.
 We generate the signal using the \texttt{IMRPhenomXAS\_NRTidalv2} waveform model as above and place it into simulated detector noise which is assumed to be stationary Gaussian noise drawn from the respective noise curve.